 Free early education for three and four year olds

-All children aged three and four years old are eligible for free early education for up to 15 hours a week, for up to 38 weeks a year, or 570 hours a year if ‘stretched’.
+All children aged three and four years old are eligible for free early education for up to 15 hours a week, for up to 38 weeks of the academic year, or 570 hours a year if ‘stretched’.
 This is known as ‘universal entitlement.’

-The Government is increasing this to 30 hours a week (for up to 38 weeks a year) for working parents earning the equivalent of the National Minimum wage for 16 hours per week from 1 September 2017.
+The Government is increasing this to 30 hours a week (for up to 38 weeks of the academic year) for working* parents earning the equivalent of the National Minimum wage for 16 hours per week from 1 September 2017.
 This is known as ‘extended entitlement.’
 In Plymouth, providers may offer up to 12 or 24 funded hours per week ‘stretched’ over 47.5 weeks per year.

 Eligibility for the extended entitlement